Eschatologue/CM_wiki/docs/spells/4th-level.md

 The spirit is an ally to you and your companions.
 In combat, the spirit shares your initiative count and takes its turn immediately after yours.
 It obeys your verbal commands (no action required by you).
 If you don't issue the spirit any commands, it takes the Dodge action and uses its movement to avoid danger.

-***At Higher Levels.*** When you cast this spell using a spell slot of 5th level or higher, use the higher level wherever the spell's level appears in the reaper spirit stat block.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 5th level or higher, use the higher level wherever the spell's level appears in the reaper spirit stat block.

 ### Staggering Smite
 *4th-level evocation*